-- Alpha-beta pruning is the standard searching procedure used for solving 2-person perfect-information zero sum games exactly. - Definitions: - A position p. - The value of a position p, f(p), is a numerical value computed from evaluating p. - ▶ Value is computed from the root player's point of view. - ▶ Positive values mean in favor of the root player. - ▶ Negative values mean in favor of the opponent. - \triangleright Since it is a zero sum game, thus from the opponent's point of view, the value can be assigned -f(p). - A terminal position: a position whose value can be decided. - ▶ A position where win/loss/draw can be concluded. - \triangleright A position where some constraints are met. - A position p has b legal moves p_1, p_2, \ldots, p_b .
+- Alpha-beta pruning is the standard searching procedure used for solving 2-person perfect-information zero sum games exactly. - Definitions: - A position p. - The value of a position p, f(p), is a numerical value computed from evaluating p. - ▶ Value is computed from the root player's point of view. - ▶ Positive values mean in favor of the root player. - ▶ Negative values mean in favor of the opponent. - \triangleright Since it is a zero sum game, thus from the opponent's point of view, the value can be assigned -f(p). - A terminal position: a position whose value can be decided. - ▶ A position where win/loss/draw can be concluded. - ▶ A position where some constraints, e.g., time limit and depth limit, are met. - A position p has b legal moves p_1, p_2, \ldots, p_b .